Main Content

 What to expect during an undergrounding project

 EPB makes every effort to minimize the impact for customers throughout the process.
 If EPB or our contractor has individualized information for a customer, we will knock on their door or leave a message to contact us.
-Please contact us back as soon as possible so we can keep the project on-time for you and your neighbors.
+Please contact us back as soon as possible so we can keep the project on time for you and your neighbors.

 Site Restoration

 Upon completion, we will take steps to restore the ground to its previous condition.
 Because ground settling may occur, EPB and our contractors will reassess the site over the next six months.
-If you notice issues with easement restoration near your home, please let us know at ResilienceProject@epb.net.
+If you notice issues with restoration near your home, please let us know at ResilienceProject@epb.net.

 Offsite-Contstruction-C98I2027-edit.jpg